CodePushGo/website/src/content/blog/en/manage-dev-and-prod-build-with-github-actions.md

 ## Preface

-Be sure you have added your Capacitor app first to CodePushGo, this tutorial just focuses on the upload phase
+Be sure you have added your React Native app first to CodePushGo, this tutorial just focuses on the upload phase

 ## Commit convention